austitech/credit-card-validator/README.md

 - Open **http://127.0.0.1:7001/docs** on your browser to view the api documentation
 - Open **http://127.0.0.1:7001/app** on your browser to view the application

+## Validation Criteria for credit cards
+- The expiry date of the credit card must be AFTER present time.
+- The CVV (security code) of the credit card must be exactly 3 digits long
+  - Unless it’s an American Express card, in which case the CVV must be exactly 4 digits long
+  - American Express are cards whose PAN (card numbers) starts with either “34” or “37”
+- Card number (PAN) must be between 16 and 19 inclusive.
+- Last digit of the PAN (card number) must be valid on check using Luhn’s algorithm.